 What is expected to happen in Line of Duty series 6?

-There's a Line of Duty series six trailer that dropped in early March 2021, which you can watch below.
-The team at AC-12 - which includes the three main characters from previous seasons DS Steve Arnott (Martin Compston), DI Kate Fleming (Vicky McClure) and Supt Ted Hastings (Adrian Dunbar) - will have another tricky case on their hands based on the trailer.
+There's a Line of Duty series six trailer that dropped in early March 2021, which you can watch below if you've not started the season yet.
+We know what happens, but we'll try and give you a quick run down without spoiling it for you.
+The team at AC-12 - which includes the three main characters from previous seasons DS Steve Arnott (Martin Compston), DI Kate Fleming (Vicky McClure) and Supt Ted Hastings (Adrian Dunbar) - have another tricky case on their hands.

 Looking into Joanne Davidson (Kelly Macdonald), who has been a senior investigating officer on a high profile murder case, the AC-12 team will be investigating whether the murder Davidson was on remains unsolved due to police corruption.

-The trailer also suggests we might find out the identity of the fourth member of the group of corrupt officers, known as H. New AC-12 recruit Chloe Bishop (Shalom Brune-Franklin) asks Arnott in the trailer: "Do you still think there's a fourth man out there?".
+There's also the identity of the fourth member of the group of corrupt officers, known as H, as an ongoing storyline.
+New AC-12 recruit Chloe Bishop (Shalom Brune-Franklin) asks Arnott in the trailer: "Do you still think there's a fourth man out there?".
 Arnott replies with "Man, or woman".

 Where to catch up on previous seasons of Line of Duty?

-Line of Duty series one through to five are all available to watch on BBC iPlayer in the UK.
+Line of Duty series one through to five - and now six - are all available to watch on BBC iPlayer in the UK.
 You can also watch them On Demand through Sky, if you have a Sky subscription.